Millets are a group of grains belonging to the grass family Poaceae. People with diabetes can eat millets as part of a healthful, balanced diet.

 - half a cup of cooked brown rice or whole grain pasta

 People with diabetes may benefit from adding millets to their diet.
-Millets are rich in fiber, contain important nutrients, and may help prevent blood glucose spikes.
+Millets, like other grains, are rich in fiber, contain important nutrients, and may help prevent blood glucose spikes.